 Why it worked

 A greenfield domain can’t win citations on authority, so it has to win on legibility.
-The engines’ first crawl saw the catalog exactly the way they want it: structured specs, answer-shaped category pages, a complete schema graph.
-That is why the first citations arrived in weeks, not quarters — there was no remediation phase, because nothing shipped broken.
+The engines’ first crawl saw the catalog exactly the way they like it: structured specs, answer-shaped category pages, a complete schema graph.
+That’s why the first citations came in weeks instead of quarters.
+There was no remediation phase, because nothing shipped broken.

 What happened